cayeborreo/spunky-potato/content/posts/201908/going-beyond-our-echo-chambers.md

 People often forget this when engaging: **Not everyone has the same values.** Engaging a different audience with the same tone will almost always cause flame wars—_and we should expect that_, because it means everyone's confirmation biases are at work.
 Totally normal.
 What's not normal is fanning the flames by stubbornly using the same arguments and believe we're "educating" and getting some converts through this process.

+Situations like this also beg the question _should this discussion be online or is it best carried out offline?_ because social media is not the best avenue for certain kinds of engagements.

-Build a solid common ground right from the beginning and invest first on good rapport.
-Present your arguments in ways that would make them care.
+Online or offline, it’s best to build solid common ground right from the beginning and invest on good rapport.
+Present arguments in ways that would make people care.
 What are they willing to listen to?
 What's the craziest idea they can tolerate?
-How will our viewpoint align to their values, and how will it eventually benefit them?
+How will this viewpoint align to their values, and how will it eventually benefit them?
 <br />
 <br />

 ### 2. Facts are not enough.
 Take emotions into account.

 [One of my favorite podcasts](https://www.npr.org/2019/07/18/743195213/facts-arent-enough-the-psychology-of-false-beliefs) tackled how facts are not enough to change people's minds, because the more powerful factor here is... \*drumroll\* our _emotions_.
-Hard facts, data visualized in charts and graphs are nice and all, but if they were not able to tell a story—if they did not manage to elicit an emotion—then those numbers fail in triggering action points from the audience.
+Hard facts, data visualized in charts and graphs are nice and all, but if they were not able to tell a story—if they were not able to elicit an emotion—then those numbers will fail in inspiring the audience to act.

 <iframe width="560" height="150" src="https://www.npr.org/player/embed/743195213/743559544" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" title="NPR: Facts Aren’t Enough: The Psychology of False Beliefs (Hidden Brain podcast)" allowfullscreen></iframe>